sigrlami/siare/README.md

        Expected value of type "<Int32>", but got: {"lon":30712481}.
 ```

-which is not clear on how to enumerate params
+which is not clear on how to enumerate params.

+Result
 ```
 3a5989fa84e6f5e23e2e88c0caf290d074016cddaa23bc2fd2d4bc941de20939
 ```